artursharykin/artursharykin/README.md

 ### -I'm currently learning:
 <li>C/C++: for working on low level applications and game design</li>
 <li>Powershell: I like scripting things, it makes my life easier!

-### How to reach me:
-The best way to reach me is through my email- check my <a href="https://sharykin.me" target="_blank" title="My personal website">website</a> to get in contact with me!